Maurin3/Userscripts/README.md

 ## Updates

-These userscripts are automatically updated within Tampermonkey or Greasemonkey.
+These userscripts are automatically updated within Tampermonkey (or Greasemonkey, Violent Monkey).
 You can click on "check updates" or click on the install link again to update the userscript.

 ## Other useful userscipts